A Guide to Measuring the Effectiveness of Business Processes

 The calculation is production time / total process time = Process Efficiency.

-Turnaround time – Turnaround measures how long it takes complete a customer’s request from order to delivery.
+Turnaround time – Turnaround measures how long it takes to complete a customer’s request from order to delivery.

 Compliance Rate: Percentage of processes that comply with regulations and standards.